- How to set up?

 10. Wait while products will be fetched.
 It takes some time and usually depends on the number of items in your store.

-Please, make sure that you have set Shipping and Taxes on Google Merchant Center side on http://www.google.com/merchants/taxshippingsettings page.
-In spite of the fact that purchase will be made on your store's side you should add the same setting on the Google Merchant Center side too.
+Even though the purchase will be made on your store's side, you should add the same settings on the Google Merchant Center side too.

 Most probably, you are trying to upload your items in "Apparel", "Shoes" or other similar category in Google.
 The thing is that some Google categories require the existence of additional attributes in the feed for successfully uploading.
 More details in the Google documentation: https://support.google.com/merchants/answer/1347943?hl=en